Learning Collective Variables from BioEmu with Time-Lagged Generation: Introduction

+{\fnsymbol{footnote}} Many problems in biomolecules reduce to understanding the complex dynamics of molecular motion and conformational changes, such as estimating drug-target binding affinities \citep{de2016role,abel2017advancing} or the folding times of proteins \citep{piana2012protein,spotte2022toward}.
+Molecular dynamics (MD) simulation is one of the principal methods for studying molecular motion, describing microscopic dynamics by integrating differential equations with femtosecond ($10^{-15}$) time steps.
+However, events like protein folding often happen in a much larger timescale, from microseconds ($10^{-6}$) to milliseconds ($10^{-3}$).
+Due to this timescale gap, observing desired events in naive MD requires integrating over a computationally infeasible number of steps, which is considered unrealistic for most real-world problems.

+To overcome this timescale limitation, various enhanced sampling techniques have been studied~\citep{henin2022enhanced}.
+Metadynamics \citep{barducci2011metadynamics} applies biasing force to the molecular systems to encourage transitions, while replica-exchange MD~\citep{sugita1999replica} exchanges configurations between parallel simulations at different temperatures.
+Also, accelerated MD \citep{hamelberg2004accelerated} globally boosts the potential energy surface to overcome energy barriers.
+Their core idea is to add biasing forces throughout the simulation to guide exploration and transitions in the molecular state space, without breaking the equilibrium conditions.
+Importantly, these biasing forces are computed based on a low-dimensional representation, denoted as the \textit{collective variables} (CVs).
+Therefore, CVs well encoding the slow degree of freedom will add biases to numerous seen CVs, resulting in exploration and transition to unseen and less visited states.

+However, CVs have been mainly hand-crafted by domain expertise, e.g., selection of specific backbone dihedral angles for Alenine Dipeptide, which may miss slow modes and has been limited to small systems.
+To resolve this issue, several works have considered machine-learned CVs (MLCVs) from MD trajectory data.
+Supervised methods use ground-truth state definitions and pseudo-labels~\citep{bonati2020data,trizio2021enhanced}, while self-supervised methods rely on time-lagged data to encode the dynamics information \citep{bonati2021deep,wehmeyer2018time,hernandez2018variational}.
+While prior works have shown promising results on small systems such as alanine dipeptide, they currently lack the ability to scale to larger systems such as proteins and lack a standardized, side-by-side systematic comparison.

+In this work, we present a simple yet efficient framework for learning collective variables (CVs) from the latent representation of a molecular foundation model.
+Inspired by recent research extracting condition representations from text-to-image diffusion models \citep{zhang2023adding,mou2024t2i}, we train an MLCV encoder to learn the latent representations in an existing molecular foundation model, BioEmu \citep{lewis2025scalable}.
+Building upon its capability of generating multiple protein conformations, we condition time-lagged data and use them as CVs for enhanced sampling techniques.
+Additionally, we benchmark prior MLCVs on three fast-folding proteins for two downstream tasks by enhanced sampling simulations along with extensive qualitative analysis.

-\begin{itemize} \item We introduce a novel framework for learning collective variables from the time-lagged conditions of a generative modeling approach. \item We demonstrate that our MLCVs captures the slow degree of freedom with two CV-based enhanced sampling techniques, achieving competitive or superior performance compared to existing methods. \end{itemize}
+To summarize, our contribution is as follows: \begin{itemize} \item We propose a framework for extracting collective variables from the time-lagged condition representations of a frozen foundation model. \item We extensively benchmark MLCVs with two downstream tasks for the slow degree of freedom: free energy difference estimation and transition path sampling for proteins in explicit water solvent simulations. \end{itemize}